 Forward planning pays off

 Presence is a great example of how an electronic payables strategy evolves.
 Although they had to address a range of issues and disruptions related to a merger, they still thought very carefully about how to best create and deploy a successful strategy.
-“Forward planning was critical for us, and it’s where Bank of America Merrill Lynch had a real impact,” says Banwart.
-“Having someone to coach us through all the details has been indispensible.”
+“Forward planning was critical for us, and it’s where BofAML had a real impact,” says Banwart.
+“Having someone to coach us through all the details has been indispensable.”

 In the four years since the merger, Presence has made significant progress with payment automation.
 The company now has everything in place to expand their program to drive down costs and improve processing efficiencies.